septentrio-gnss/mosaicHAT/README.md

 <a href="https://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution Share-Alike License.</a> and <a href="https://www.oshwa.org/definition/">Open Source HW</a>

 ### Disclaimer
-This project is provided as is and while the general interfaces have been tested, the project has not been fully validated nor by the author nor by Septentrio.
+This project is* provided as is* and while the general interfaces have been tested, the project has not been fully validated nor by the author nor by Septentrio.
-We recommend you to contact Septentrio should you have questions on how to integrate Septentrio's GNSS modules.
+We recommend you to contact Septentrio should you have questions on how to integrate Septentrio's GNSS mosaic modules.

-Their support email address is <support AT septentrio DOT com> </br>
+Their support email address is <support AT septentrio DOT com> </br>.

 ## mosaicHAT user documentation
 ### general interfaces of mosaicHAT